jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 ### start ###
 The licence start date, format: YYYY-MM-DD.

-This should always be shown.
+Where present this date should always be displayed to users.

 If no value is present then it should be assumed that the licence is already in effect.